On the Contrasting Educations and Outcomes of Ben Franklin and Montaigne

 Montaigne's education, strictly dictated by his parents and university studies, resulted in an isolative work with scholarly impact but limited public reach.
 Conversely, Benjamin Franklin's goal-oriented self-teaching led to influential creations and roles benefiting his community and nation.

 (Written for a literature class assignment.
-Was not well-received by the instructor, who was more fond of Montaigne.)
+Was received poorly by the instructor, who was more fond of Montaigne.)

 Each year, countless parents attempt to give their children optimal educational predispositions by creating structured plans for their children to follow.
 As a popular example, Baby Einstein products attempt to give young children an academic advantage by exposing them to cognitive skills through specialized DVDs.
 However, other parents leave their children to function almost entirely on their own throughout school.
 Does a child’s type of educational upbringing affect his or her future?
 In consideration of a specific case, contrast between lives of Benjamin Franklin and Montaigne suggest that an intelligent person’s educational upbringing may play a significant role in his or her types of contributions to society.